-Tim O'Brien MA DM FRCS (Urol) has worked at Guy's and St Thomas' since 1999.
+Tim O'Brien has been a consultant urological surgeon at Guy's and St Thomas' NHS Foundation Trust since 1999.

-He led the team that developed the urology centre at Guy's.
-This multi-million pound award winning out-patient project has transformed the way urology patients are assessed and treated at Guy's and St Thomas'.
-The development of the centre has led to an interest in quality improvement in Urology.
+He led the team that developed the urology centre at Guy's Hospital.
+This award-winning project has transformed the way urology patients are assessed and treated at Guy's and St Thomas'.
+The development of the centre has led to an interest in quality improvement in urology.

-He has subspeciality expertise in kidney cancer, bladder cancer, and testis cancer.
-He receives large numbers of referrals from all over the south of England for complex kidney cancer surgery, in particular removal of very large life-threatening kidney cancers which have invaded the inferior vena cava or the heart.
-He has a wealth of experience having performed over 800 complex nephrectomies.
-He also performed over 350 partial nephrectomies (kidney cancer removal with preservation of kidney function) and has particular expertise in the treatment of kidney cancer in solitary kidneys.
-He has taught on these techniques nationally and in Europe, Australia and the USA.
+He performs complex kidney cancer surgery, in particular the removal of very large life-threatening kidney cancers which have invaded the inferior vena cava or the heart.
+He has performed over 800 complex nephrectomies.
+He also performed over 350 partial nephrectomies and has particular expertise in the treatment of kidney cancer in solitary kidneys.
+He has taught on these techniques nationally and internationally.

-He is the surgeon in the Guy’s unit who performs the retroperitoneal lymph node dissections (RPLND) for men with residual testis cancer after intensive chemotherapy.
+He also performs retroperitoneal lymph node dissections (RPLND) for men with residual testicular cancer after intensive chemotherapy.

-From 2010-14, Tim was chairman of the section of oncology of the British Association of Urological Surgeons (BAUS).
-In this role he led national efforts to improve urological cancer surgery and was the lead author on publications examining the quality of partial nephrectomy and RPLND across the UK.
+From 2010 to 2014, Tim was chairman of the section of oncology of the British Association of Urological Surgeons (BAUS).
+In this role he was the lead author on publications examining the quality of partial nephrectomy and RPLND across the UK.

-In 2018, after a national vote he was elected to the vice presidency of BAUS and in 2020 will become president of BAUS.
+In 2018, after a national vote he was elected vice president of BAUS and in 2020 became president of BAUS.

 Education and training

-- Karl-Storz gold cystoscope by the British Association of Urological Surgeons – 2009
+- Karl-Storz gold cystoscope, British Association of Urological Surgeons (BAUS), 2009

 - Kidney cancer